hirrolot/datatype99/README.md

 ## Highlights

- - **Type-safe.** In contrast to manually implemented tagged unions, datatype99 provides a type-safe interface: normally you cannot access invalid data or construct an invalid variant.
+ - **Type-safe.** Unlike manually written tagged unions, datatype99 is type-safe: normally you cannot access invalid data or construct an invalid variant.
 Pattern matching is exhaustive too.

  - **Pure C99.** No external tools are required; datatype99 is implemented using only preprocessor macros.